 Easter is considered one of the oldest and most sacred Christian holidays; thus it would seem that a symbol as iconic as the Easter bunny (or, in some countries, the Easter hare) would carry a pedigree deeply rooted in the Bible.
-Yet there is, perhaps surprisingly, no mention of the rabbit or his relatives throughout the ancient canon except as animals not to be eaten.
-Other early sources, however, show that rabbits or hares and eggs do play a role in the pre-Christian rituals and festivals that were later absorbed into the celebration we know as Easter.
+Yet there is, perhaps surprisingly, no mention of the rabbit or his relatives in the ancient canon except in the context of food.
+Other early sources, however, show that rabbits/hares and eggs did play a role in the pre-Christian rituals and festivals that were later absorbed into the celebration we know as Easter.

-The earliest histories of Europe and Asia include allusions to rabbits and eggs as important fertility symbols in the spring festivals of rebirth that were embraced by ancient polytheistic religions.
+Accordingly, the earliest histories of Europe and Asia include allusions to rabbits and eggs as fertility symbols in the spring festivals of rebirth embraced by ancient polytheistic religions.
 Beliefs centered around this season of new life, renewal and regeneration spawned religious ceremonies and rites to ensure the fertility of flocks and fields.
 Some of the earliest written records of these rituals come from ancient Egypt.

 One such record is the Book of the Dead, important Egyptian funerary papyrus scrolls.
 These were indispensable in the elaborate funeral rites of monarchs and menials alike throughout centuries of Egyptian history.
-The scrolls reference Ra, Osiris and Horus in conjunction with eggs, hares and resurrection.
+The scrolls refer to Ra, Osiris and Horus in conjunction with eggs, hares and resurrection.

 Some of the spells from the Book of the Dead show just how strong the connections were between the symbols and the gods: “I have arisen from the Egg which is in the secret land. . . .
 I am Osiris” (Spell 22).
 “I seek out that great place which is in Wenu, I have guarded the Egg of the Great Cackler.
 If I be strong, it will be strong; if I live, it will live; if I breathe the air, it will breathe the air (Spell 56).”

-Jacob and his brother Wilhelm are best known as the romantic nationalist story collectors behind Grimms’ Fairy Tales, their phenomenally successful venture to preserve Germanic culture via folklore (see “The Moral of the Story”).
+Jacob and his brother Wilhelm are best known as the romantic nationalist story collectors behind Grimms’ Fairy Tales, their phenomenally successful venture to preserve Germanic culture via folklore.
 Jacob’s later work (Teutonic Mythology) delved even deeper, exploring the mythologies and religious beliefs of their ancestors.
 He linked their ancient traditions with those of his contemporaries, deducing from the similarities that the Roman Catholic Church had readily adopted deeply-rooted ancient practices to encourage participation in their own newly created religious festivals.
 Ostara, like Eastre, wrote Grimm, “must in the heathen religion have denoted a higher being, whose worship was so firmly rooted, that the Christian teachers tolerated the name, and applied it to one of their own grandest anniversaries.”

 In the early 1800s, as Grimm was telling his tales of Germanic Easter traditions, German immigrants were bringing those traditions to the United States.